 In the 21st century, the whole planet, and especially coastal communities such as Martha's Vineyard, will be impacted by climate change, with accelerated sea-level rise, heavier rain storms and stormwater runoff, short-term drought and wildfire risk, and a myriad of habitat changes.
 The MVC recognizes that responding to these changes will require bold action in the coming years.
 As a starting point for a more focused repsonse to climate change, the MVC adopted a Climate Crisis Resolution in December 2019, agreeing to further consider climate impacts in its decision-making process, and to draft both mitigation and adaptation master plans for the Island.

 Climate Action Task Force

-The MVC Climate Action Task Force (CATF), made up of Commissioners and staff, along with Island leaders and professionals, is working to develop an Island-wide Climate Action Plan with strategies for both reducing greenhouse gas emissions and adapting to climate change impacts in the coming years.
-The Task Force has also drafted a nonbinding article for the Annual Town Meetings this spring, with a goal of demonstrating public support for eliminating greenhouse gas emissions on the Island by 2040 and fostering biosphere carbon capture through various means.
+The MVC Climate Action Task Force (CATF), made up of Commissioners and staff, along with Island leaders and professionals, is working to develop an Island-wide Climate Resilience Plan with strategies for adapting to climate change impacts in the coming years.
+The Task Force is also working to develop a master plan for energy, with a goal of eliminating greenhouse gas emissions on the Island by 2040.

-The Task Force meets on the first and third Fridays at 9:30 a.m. at the MVC Building.
+The Task Force meets on the first and third Fridays at 9:30 a.m. on Zoom.